 In this article, we provide several ways in which you can refresh your system and in that way hopefully resolve any issues that you come across.

-If refreshing the system doesn't resolve an issue you found, please contact IRIS support for further assistance.
+If refreshing the system doesn't resolve an issue you found, please contact CRM support for further assistance.

 To refresh the page you are viewing in your browser click the Refresh icon near the address bar, or hit the F5 key or the Ctrl+R keys on your keyboard.